 EMS Billing & Medical Records Overview

 The EMS Records Unit is responsible for responding to requests for records concerning ambulance transport services provided to patients.
-To review the Notice of Privacy Practices, please click here.
+For more information please review the Notice of Privacy Practices (PDF, opens in a new tab) .

 Ambulance Billing Questions

-• make a payment using a credit/debit card
+• Make a payment using a credit or debit card

 To protect patient privacy, representatives must speak with the patient or a minor patient's parent or legal guardian.
 Unless authorized by a patient to receive medical information and records, third-party callers may only update a patient's insurance information.